Katharine Holmes

 Katharine (Kat) Holmes (born July 15, 1993) is an American fencer.
 She competed in the women's épée event at the 2016 and 2020 Summer Olympics.
-She was a world champion in the women’s epee team event (Wuxi, China 2018), which was the first World Championship medal won by an American women’s epee team, defeating Korea in overtime in the finals.
+She was a world champion in the women’s epee team event (Wuxi, China 2018), which was the first World Championship medal won by an American women’s epee team.
+Holmes anchored the team, defeating Korea in overtime in the finals.
 She also anchored the United States women’s epee team to its first World Cup gold medal (Dubai 2018), defeating Russia in overtime in the finals.
 She was the back-to-back gold medalist in both the individual and team events at the Pan American Games in Lima in 2019 and Toronto in 2015.
-She qualified to represent the United States in fencing at the 2020 Olympics in Tokyo in 2021.
+She qualified to represent the United States in fencing at the 2024 Olympics in Paris.